kmann3/EtherpunkpunkBlazorWasm/Readme.md

 - Add Server-side logout / forced logout
 - User maintained sessions / ability to revoke sessions (this would be nice if you forgot to logout at a public machine like a library)
 - Is there anything that can be don about SCS00005 - Weak Number Generator?
 That's the only security issue the scanner has found thus far.
 Need to investigate further.
+- Add option in template for various useful things:
+	* Font-Awesome - as well as adding examples of this, perhaps in role and user administration FontAwesome | https://fontawesome.com | License: CC BY 4.0 License  - [CC BY 4.0 License ](https://fontawesome.com/license/free) - specifically: Downloaded Font Awesome Free files already contain embedded comments with sufficient attribution, so you shouldn't need to do anything additional when using these files normally.
+	* Open Source datagrids such as MudBlazor - Add examples in Weather ; Should consider this over BootStrap as well in an option?

 Small things:
 - Go through warnings and messages.
 Tweak things like extra lines, sort usings.